In today’s competitive environment, an organization’s strategic success depends on its ability to identify, collect, analyse and interpret data.

 Instead of viewing information technology infrastructure and business intelligence applications as a cost to their businesses, they see investment in these applications as levers of organizational success that improve business processes.

-In deploying the evidence-based management framework within their organisations, managers should follow the following five steps:
+In deploying the evidence-based management framework within their organizations, managers should follow the following five steps:

-Different organisational functions, for example, marketing, sales, human resources, production etc have different information needs hence there is need to identify their information needs before any data is collected.
+Different organizational functions, for example, marketing, sales, human resources, production etc. have different information needs hence there is need to identify their information needs before any data is collected.